 And I’m not done fighting

 This is the sound of surviving

 It is up to each one of us to have to courage to acknowledge our past and heal the hurts.
-Only them we can move forward.
-Yes, each of us survivors carry the cure in our own heart.
+Only then we can move forward.
+Yes, we survivors carry the cure in our own heart.
 We have to stop feeling the helpless victim.
-With courage and hope we can be heroes in our life story.
+With courage and hope, we can be heroes in our life story.
 Like the hero in Joseph Cambell’s book after journeying through the morass of evil we can finally come home – the true center of our being.
 We are ready to begin anew.
 Our past no longer defines us.